 “Well, you don't want to stay cooped up in your room scared shitless all the while, do you?
 If you don't want to be a pawn, the best you can do is have fun.”

 Maybe I'd soon regret not spending more time with my family, but at the time, I couldn't bring myself to talk to them any longer.
-This way, too, I’d leave before my grandmas had time to ask me exactly what had happened earlier in those hills.
+This way, too, my grandmas wouldn’t have time to ask me exactly what had happened in those hills before I left.
 I didn’t want to tell them I’d endangered myself to rescue that ghost, and I wasn't sure if I could think of a convincing lie.
+Isn’t that selfish?
+Guess so, but that’s me.

 Maybe I should’ve lied after all.